-The first step is make the sauce.
+The first step is to make the sauce.
 This will allow time for all of the flavors to come together.
 In a small bowl mix together: 2 Tablespoons of Korean Red Pepper Paste or Gochujang.
 2 Tablespoons of Ketchup, I know it's not a traditional ingredient but trust me it works.
 1 Tablespoon raw sugar, 1 Tablespoon of soy sauce, 1 teaspoon sesame oil, 1 Tablespoon of honey, 1/2 teaspoon finely minced garlic.

 Now time for our batter.
 1/4 cup sweet rice flour, 1/4 cup potato starch, 1/2 teaspoon granulated garlic, 1/4 teaspoon salt, 1/4 teaspoon white pepper, 8 Tablespoons of water.
 Mix everything together.
-If your batter is to think add a little more water.
+If your batter is to thick add a little more water.
 A thin batter works best.

 Preheat your oven to 425 F or 218 C